ccmlab-ubc/lab-manual/_sources/what-to-expect.md

 The point is, you must read papers---lots of them!
 This is how you familiarize yourself with the relevant scientific literature.
 It's also how you develop questions, important ones.
 And it's impossible to have a deep understanding of your research area without extensive reading.
 Reading is also a great way to learn how to write.
 I don't know of a single good writer, scientist or not, who is not also a voracious reader.
 The [Onboarding](onboarding) section has some suggestions on where to begin.
 I can also help guide you.

 Start your reading journey by choosing a reference manager like [Zotero](https://www.zotero.org/), [Paperpile](https://paperpile.com/), or [JabRef](https://www.jabref.org/).
 I used to use Zotero and found it very intuitive but have recently switched to JabRef, only because I like its easy integration with $\LaTeX$.
 Choose whichever one works well for you.

+**N.B.:** *No matter how important reading is (and it obviously is), don't lose sight of the fact that "Science is a puzzle solving activity" (see above).
+I don't want anyone in the lab to think that they must read X number of papers before they get to **do** science, or that these two activities are even separate.
+Yes, you must read papers to have a good understanding of the field, and before you embark on a big project, you should know what's been done in that area already.
+However, you can (and should) turn your reading into science (i.e., puzzle solving): Read, ask questions, and then try to answer them (usually through some combination of sketching on the whiteboard, math, simulation, and/or an experiment), and repeat!*

 ## Making progress